flutter/devtools/TRIAGE.md

 ## The Process

-If you are the devtools triage rotation on-call, you are expected to triage issues that appeared/updated during the week (it is ok to triage all of them at the end of the week).
+DevTools issues are triaged as time allows throughout the week, and during a dedicated triage meeting that occurs weekly.
+During the triage meeting, new and existing issues are categorized, prioritized, and / or commented on to provide updates or gather clarification.

-You are also expected to monitor the DevTools discord [channel](https://discord.com/channels/608014603317936148/958862085297672282) for user questions / concerns.
+The DevTools discord [channel](https://discord.com/channels/608014603317936148/958862085297672282) is also scrubbed for any recent user questions / concerns that require a response.

 ## DevTools Issues

 Queue: https://github.com/flutter/devtools/issues?q=is%3Aopen+is%3Aissue+-label%3AP0%2CP1%2CP2%2CP3

-For each new issue that comes in, perform all of these tasks that apply:
+For each issue, perform all of these tasks that apply:

 ### Label/project the issue:
 * Add labels for its proper category or categories ( “Inspector page”, “debugger page”, “bug”, etc.)